hmrc/sdlt-filing-frontend/README.md

 build-test.sh
 ```

+### All tests and checks

+> `sbt runAllChecks`

+This is a sbt command alias specific to this project.
+It will run

+- clean
+- compile
+- unit tests
+- integration tests
+- and produce a coverage report.

+You can view the coverage report in the browser by pasting the generated url.

+#### Installing sbt plugin to check for library updates.
+To check for dependency updates locally you will need to create this file locally ~/.sbt/1.0/plugins/sbt-updates.sbt
+and paste - addSbtPlugin("com.timushev.sbt" % "sbt-updates" % "0.6.3") - into the file.
+Then run:

+> `sbt dependencyUpdates `

+To view library update suggestions - this does not cover sbt plugins.
+It is not advised to install the plugin for the project.

 ### Running the SDLTC Frontend
 Run SDLTC Frontend App on port 9953 from the console at /sdltc-frontend level with:
 ```